ibecav/ibecav.github.io/_posts/2019-04-18-ancova_example.md

     although it’s by no means required.

-*N.B.* - I don’t expect this will reach the New York Times best-seller list but questions or comments if it useful or if I have missed something are most certainly welcome.
+*N.B.* - I don’t expect this will reach the New York Times best-seller list but questions or comments if it is useful or if I have missed something, are most certainly welcome.

 ### Background and problem statement